How Do Compressed Natural Gas Class 8 Trucks Work?

 Exhaust system: The exhaust system channels the exhaust gases from the engine out through the tailpipe.
 A three-way catalyst is designed to reduce engine-out emissions within the exhaust system.

-Fuel filter: This filter traps dirt and other particles to prevent them from clogging critical fuel system components, such as fuel injectors.
+Fuel filter: This filter traps contaminants and other byproducts to prevent them from clogging critical fuel system components, such as fuel injectors.

 Fuel injection system: This system introduces fuel into the engine's combustion chambers for ignition.